Confidence Intervals for Stochastic Arithmetic: Experiments on industrial use-cases

 With the 4 estimators, \texttt{version3} is more accurate for both variables.
 As the normality test sometimes fails, this version can be selected only based on $\hat s_{\text{\sc b}}^{\hat\mu}$ and $\hat s_{\text{\sc b}}^{\text{\sc ieee}}$, which give similar results.

-When results follow a Gaussian distribution\footnote{The normality of \texttt{version1} results might be subject to caution, but \texttt{version2} and \texttt{version3} clearly produce normal results, with Shapiro-Wilk $p$-values significantly higher than~$0.1$.}, the estimate provided by $\hat s_{\textrm{\sc cnh}}$ is slightly less conservative than~$\hat s_{\text{b}}$ while remaining, by construction, sound and more conservative than $\hat s_{\textrm{\sc mca}}$.
+When results follow a Gaussian distribution\footnote{The normality of \texttt{version1} results might be subject to caution, but the normality of \texttt{version2} and \texttt{version3} was not rejected with Shapiro-Wilk $p$-values significantly higher than~$0.1$.}, the estimate provided by $\hat s_{\textrm{\sc cnh}}$ is slightly less conservative than~$\hat s_{\text{b}}$ while remaining, by construction, sound and more conservative than $\hat s_{\textrm{\sc mca}}$.

-It is interesting to note here that the Bernoulli indicator $\hat s_{\text{\sc b}}$ is by definition an integer, which can somewhat limiting.
+It is interesting to note here that the Bernoulli indicator $\hat s_{\text{\sc b}}$ is by definition an integer, which can somewhat be limiting.
 Looking for example at $\hat s_{\text{\sc b}}^{\hat\mu}$ for quantity $e$, as computed by \texttt{version2} and \texttt{version3} and reported in Table~\ref{cmpAsterEstimator4}, is the difference between 18 and 19~bits really significant, or does it only come from definition~\eqref{eq:sb} restricting $\hat s_{\text{\sc b}}$ to integer values?
 Using the centered normality hypothesis estimator, the accuracy improvement between \texttt{version2} and \texttt{version3} can be estimated to 1.66~bits.
 It is also possible to generalize definition~\eqref{eq:sb} to fractional values of $k$.
 In this example, this would yield estimated numbers of significant bits of 18.16 for \texttt{version2} and 19.75 for \texttt{version3} respectively, again estimating the gain in accuracy to approximately 1.6~bits.

 In any case, the results produced by \texttt{version3} are confidently estimated to be computed with 20~reliable bits for quantity $e$ (\textit{i.e.} relative error in the order of $2^{-20}\approx 9.5\times 10^{-7}$), which now satisfies the user requirement of 6~decimal digits (although barely).
 Quantity $a$ is estimated to be computed with at least 31~reliable bits, or approximately~$4.7\times 10^{-10}$ relative error.
-And it is also safe to conclude that this implementation is the most robust among all three tested version. \texttt{version3} can thus be safely introduced in the code\_aster code base.
+And it is also safe to conclude that this implementation is the most robust among all three tested versions. \texttt{Version3} can thus be safely introduced in the code\_aster code base.

 One could also wonder, in retrospect, whether results produced by the IEEE execution of the original version of code\_aster (\texttt{version0}) were valid.
 The comparison of IEEE results produced by \texttt{version0} and \texttt{version3} yields relative discrepancies of $4.29\times 10^{-10}$ and $9.84\times 10^{-7}$ respectively for quantities $a$ and $e$.
 These discrepancies have the same order of magnitude as the uncertainties estimated above, an observation which does not invalidate the IEEE results produced by \texttt{version0}.